 1. Cost optimisation

 Developing websites can be a very repetitive process.
+Being a Drupal web development agency, we know that all too well.
 Despite the fact that there are many ready-made solutions – including Drupal and Bootstrap, getting them to work together always takes a lot of time.
 When designing Droopler, we decided to shift the focus from coding and development work to customisation.

 2. Customisation options